 Rhythms and Routine

 Almost everything in Triform is done for and with our community members with special needs.
 Their ages range from 18-35+ and they have been living at Triform for varying lengths of time.
 Everyone in Triform is asked and expected to do what they can to help run the community.
 You will be asked to help with household chores; dishwashing, cooking, laundry and cleaning.
 The household routine is similar to any family household but on a larger scale, with each member holding some level of responsibility.
 You will be asked as well to assist the residential young adults to perform their chores.
 Some volunteers are expected to help the young adults with special needs with their personal hygiene, such as supervising, bathing, tooth brushing, or dressing.
-In the morning you will be working in one of the work areas with some of the young adults, usually under the guidance of a more experienced coworker.
-Triform’s work areas are the farm, garden, estate, weavery, bakery, home economics, pottery, and forestry.
-You will work alongside the young adults and other coworkers, applying your skills or learning by doing.
+In the morning you will be participating in one of the crew or studios with some of the young adults, usually under the guidance of a more experienced coworker.
+Triform’s crews and studios are the Farm, Garden, Estate, Weavery, Bakery, Home Economics, Pottery, and Forestry.
+You will support the young adults and other coworkers, applying your skills or learning by doing.
 Our life very much revolves around the practical, rather than the theoretical side of therapeutic work (social therapy).